codetheweb/serverless-step-functions-local/README.md

 Although not neccessary, it's strongly recomended to add the folder with the downloaded step function executables to `.gitignore`.
 By default, this path is `./.step-functions-local`.

+The plugin binds to port 8083, this cannot be changed.

+It also adds an environment variable for each created state machine that contains the ARN for it.
+These variables are prefixed by `OFFLINE_STEP_FUNCTIONS_ARN_`, so the ARN of a state machine named 'WaitMachine', for example could be fetched by reading `OFFLINE_STEP_FUNCTIONS_ARN_WaitMachine`.

 ## Options

 (These go under `custom.stepFunctionsLocal`.)